 Block Party Trailer

-Block party trailers have been popping up around the country for the last several years.
-These trailers, filled with all the supplies necessary for a community party.
+The Block Party Trailer is available for groups to reserve.
+The trailer is filled with all the supplies necessary for a community party.
 Find out how you can book ours!

 Exploring Boise's Boundaries